abhishekmg/react-todo/README.md

-run npm run start start the project
+run `npm run start` to start the project